 “Plans must be devised by the player; it’s not about how clever you are [as a game designer]. (…) Games that don’t offer quote-unquote ‘real choices’ might be just fine,” he suggests.
 “Some people may want a game that’s all about squeezing a virtual trigger, or moving forward like a shark, or solving a puzzle that shows more about how clever the designer is, rather than how clever they are.
 I’m just more interested in emergence than in scripted adventures… and I believe once players get a taste of that kind of game, it’s very hard for them to go back”(via Gamasutra)

-Sandbox Theatre Games like Garry’s Mod (2004) and Minecraft (2011) – don’t even rely on specific problems that need to be solved.
-Instead, their sandbox design stimulates improvisation, creativity and artistry by allowing players to express themselves (socially) through inventively (and improvisingly) playing with objects, physics, camera perspective, NPCs (non playable characters) – as a sort of on-the-fly level editing experience.
+Sandbox Theatre Games like Garry’s Mod (2004) and Minecraft (2011) – don’t even rely on specific problems that are designed to be solved by the players.
+Instead, their sandbox design stimulates creativity and artistry by allowing players to express themselves (socially) through inventively and improvisingly playing with objects, physics, camera perspective, NPCs (non playable characters) – as a sort of on-the-fly level editing experience.

 Procedural Generation Randomisation offers other forms of non-linearity.
-It can add an element of surprise to the game, thereby giving it a higher replay value.
+It can add an element of surprise to a game, thereby increasing its replay-value.
 Algorithms (sets of instructions for the computer to follow) are called procedural when they are employed to generate endlessly evolving patterns.
 Some games tap into a random moment of the procedural pattern’s evolution, and then use it to evolve for example random landscapes.

 Procedular level generation was first used in the Apple II game Beneath Apple Manor (1978), which also happened to be the first commercially available role playing game (RPG).
 Cutting-edge games like Horizon Zero Dawn (2017) for the Playstation 4 use procedural placement to organically simulate nature.

+Open Worlds Open world games like The Legend Of Zelda (1986) and Red Dead Redemption 2 (2018), allow players to wander around freely and tackle quests in various (non-linear) orders.
 Yet, there isn’t a clear consensus on the definition of an open world.
-I believe this is because it’s a spectrum: non-linearity and linearity can be combined in various ways and degrees:
+I believe this is because there’s a spectrum: non-linearity and linearity can be combined in various ways and degrees:

 ▫️ Non-linear storytelling: the amount of variation a game offers in terms of completing challenges in different orders, and how much effect this has on changes in the story: in how many directions can the story branch out? ▫️ Bonus play: the amount of extra variation a game offers by offering optional gameplay.
 For example by rewarding the players extra points for finding hidden objects or executing more difficult to perform moves. ▫️ Procedural generation: which elements are randomised and how random does the outcome feel? ▫️ Sandbox elements: in what ways are the players able to leave their artistic mark?